 Did you know that almost half the world’s bluebells are located in the UK?
 That’s a great reason to visit the fields of blueberries in England and they truly are worth it.

 Mesmerising blue carpets among lush foliage and beneath old oak trees are a site to behold!
 If you can only make it to the Southeast of England, here here are my tips on where to find bluebells in London and surrounds.

 **** This post isn’t sponsored nor commissioned but contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****

 Table of Contents

-- 2 Why Travel to See the Bluebells in the Woods?
+- 2 Where to Find Bluebells in (Greater) London

 What is the bluebells flower meaning?

 There are various meanings for bluebells (hyacinthoides non-scripta), including humility, gratitude, constancy and eternal love.
 From olden days, there are superstitions around bluebells as well.
 It was believed that bluebells could be used to ring up fairies.

 If you were unlucky enough to hear the ring, a loved one would soon die.
 Generally stepping on bluebells or picking them invited was said to bring bad luck.
 In Scotland, people thought witches would shape shift into hares and hide among the flowers.

 All parts of a UK bluebell are poisonous as they contain toxic glycosides.
 You shouldn’t pick or harm the bluebells flowers, which includes eating them.
 However, you may be walking your dog and he didn’t get the memo.